xwu/xwu-swift-numerics/numeric-types-in-foundation.md

 `NSNumber` provides, in addition to boxing functionality for Boolean and numeric types, functionality to convert among these types.
-Since not all values are representable in all types, conversion is sometimes lossy, resulting in loss of precision or entirely erroneous results:
+Since not all values are representable in all types, conversion is sometimes lossy, resulting in loss of precision or what Apple documentation calls "erroneous" results (which will be explained below):

 ```swift
 import Foundation